jaspervdj/jaspervdj/cv.markdown

 ## Summary

-I have a strong interest for and a lot of experience with functional programming languages, mainly Haskell and OCaml.
-I am also well-versed in more traditional programming languages and I have a strong Linux background.
+I am an experienced Haskell developer, which I have been using commercially, for lots of open source work, and for my studies before that.

+I think strong typing and functional programming has helped me achieve a very rigorous attitude in programming -- not only in Haskell, but also in the other languages I write such as OCaml, Java, C and C++, JavaScript -- by constantly striving towards correctness and excellence.

+My personal development projects include various libraries written in Haskell, and a technical blog.

+## Skills

+**Functional programming**: I have a deep and broad experience with Haskell, as I have applied it many different areas ranging from High Frequence Trading to Web Programming.

+**Imperative programming**: Problems should be solved in the *right* way.
+This means that at many occasions, I have had to dive into low-level and system programming, which has given me a rigid understanding of C.

+**Object-oriented programming**: My experiences with functional languages have taught me many new and valuable lessons about object-oriented programming and design.
+I believe these lessons will be extremely valuable now parallel programming has become ubiquitous.

+**System administration**: For years, I have been using Linux-based operating systems such as Debian and Archlinux to manage personal servers.
+This experience proved very useful when I later learned to manage deployments to multiple servers using tools such as Ansible, Puppet and NixOps.

+**Front end**: As a full-stack engineer, I have also become very fluent with front-end programming, with e.g. JavaScript (though I prefer TypeScript) and CSS (though I prefer tools such as LESS).

+**Soft skills**: I have a strong Linux background.
 I am fluent in Dutch and English, both orally and in writing.
 I have volunteered in different nonprofits, so I am confident in my teamwork and organizational skills.

 ## Work experience

 I'll list only relevant jobs here.

-- In September 2013, I started as a Software Engineer at [Better] (previously known as *Erudify*).
+- In September 2013, I started as a full-stack Software Engineer at [Better] (previously known as *Erudify*).
 I still work here and love it.

 [Better]: http://better.com/

-- In 2012, I did a 3-month long full-time programming internship at [Tsuru Capital LLC], a proprietary trading fund based in Tokyo and Singapore.
+- In 2012, I did a internship as a programmer at [Tsuru Capital LLC], a proprietary trading fund based in Tokyo and Singapore.
+This position taught me a lot about desiging large applications on one side, and how to make my code run *fast* on the other side.

 [Tsuru Capital LLC]: http://tsurucapital.com/